YabinHu/OclDeepLearning/README.md

 OclDeepLearning
 ===============

-A deep learning implementation with OpenCL
+A deep learning implementation with OpenCL.

+How can I cantact the author(s)?
+Just send a email to yabin.hwu@gmail.com.